flandrade/flandrade.github.io/_posts/2020-09-14-my-mac-ansible.md

 summary:
   A set of Ansible playbooks to setup, configure, and maintain my Mac.
 These playbooks take most of the effort out of configuring everything manually while keeping track of any changes.
+meta_description:
+  A set of Ansible playbooks to setup, configure, and maintain my Mac
 categories: projects
 tags: [english, cli, project, harvest, typescript]
 ---